MatPoliquin/stable-retro-scripts/README.md

 ```

 ## Install roms
-You need to provide your own NHL 94 - Sega Genesis rom
+You need to provide your own roms

 In your rom directory exec this command, it will import the roms into stable-retro
 ```